p-lr/MapView/Readme.md

 <img src="doc/readme-files/tilematrix.png">
 </p>

-But note that MapView isn't opinionated about that.
+However, MapView isn't opinionated about that.
 This is one of the purpose of this `TileStreamProvider`:
 ```kotlin
 interface TileStreamProvider {
     fun getTileStream(row: Int, col: Int, zoomLvl: Int): InputStream?
 }
 ```
 Your implementation of this interface does the necessary coordinate translation (if required).
 This is where you do your HTTP request if you have remote tiles, or fetch from a local database (or file system).

+*Tile caching*

+The MapView leverages bitmap pooling to reduce the pressure on the garbage collector.
+However, there's no tile caching by default - this is an implementation detail of the supplied `TileStreamProvider`.

 ### <a name="TOC-ReferentialOwner"></a> ReferentialOwner